WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 next: events
 ---

-RmlUi contexts are independent collections of documents.
+APUI contexts are independent collections of documents.
 All documents exist within a single context.
 Contexts are rendered, updated and given input independently of each other at the application's discretion.

 ### Uses of multiple contexts